Entrance Exams, Lottery, Registration & Music Audition Information

 - SOC = School of Choice - This is an application program which allows students to attend WIHI through a participating Washtenaw County School.
 Approval is needed from the SOC district, in order for full acceptance to WIHI be granted.
 The SOC district for WIHI is Ypsilanti.

-- School of Choice only affects where your student can participate in MHSAA (Michigan High School Athletic Association) sanctioned sports.
-Wihi offers a wide variety of extra curricular activities (located on the Wihi Clubs page) that are available to all students regardless of their home district.
+- School of Choice affects where the student's Special Educational Services are provided from and which district the student can participate in sports through.
+WIHI & WIMA offer a wide variety of extra curricular activities (located on the Wihi Clubs page) that are available to all students regardless of their home district.

 Registration & Application FAQs